cyberark/secretless-broker/docs/_posts/2018-07-30-conversion-to-go-modules.md

 You may also want to remove the `vendor/` directory; though it is currently still supported, it is expected that it [will be deprecated](https://github.com/golang/proposal/blob/master/design/24301-versioned-go.md#proposal) going forward.

 #### Things to watch out for
-- If you’re running this inside a container, make sure that you have `git` installed beforehand.
+- If you’re running this inside a container, make sure that you have `git` (and possibly Mercurial depending on your dependencies) installed beforehand.
 - If you skipped step one and your code still resides in the `GOPATH`, `go mod` will give you a warning when you run this step!
 - If you have local modules that your code depends on, you may need to manually add things to your `go.mod` file.